 Mount Whiteface Loop Trail is a 10.6 mile lightly trafficked loop trail located near Wonalancet, New Hampshire that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from May until October.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from May until October.
 Dogs are also able to use this trail.

 There are a variety of trails in this area accessible from the most idyllic parking area hands down!
 These range from an hour or two to a full day or two.
 We chose to hike to Mount Katherine, and enjoyed an easy and leisurely paced walk through field and woods to a nice rewarding view at the top.
 Easter Egg: find the frog pool.